aav-antonov/DEA/readme.md

 **Data Envelopment Analysis (DEA)**

 DEA evaluates the relative efficiency of a set of decision-making units (DMUs) by analyzing their input/output combinations.
 Each DMU is represented by a vector of inputs $x$ and outputs $y$.
 For multiple DMUs, inputs and outputs are organized into matrices $X$ and $Y$.
-See more details in my PhD related paper [Open DEA.pdf](DEA.pdf)
+See more details in my PhD related paper [DEA.pdf](DEA.pdf)

 The classical input-oriented DEA efficiency score for a DMU $o$ (where $o = 1, \ldots, n$) is computed by solving the following linear program: